Macavitymadcap/DiceCLI/README.md

 </ul>
 If DIESTRING is 'scores', an array of 6 (4d6 - the lowest die) is returned.<br>
 <br>
---rolltype can be used to roll the DIESTRING with the following options:
+--kind can be used to roll the DIESTRING with the following options:
 <ul>
 <li>advantage: roll twice, ordered high to low</li>
 <li>disadvantage: roll twice, ordered low to high</li>